DavidMaarek/Gulp-icon-font/readme.md

 ```

 ## Gulpfile
-In the gulpfile.js you can set the name of your font, which will be used for the name of the folder, the name of the font and the name of classes.
+In the gulpfile.js you can set the name of your font and the name of your css class.
+The name of your font will be used for the name of the folder and the name of the font.

 ## Icons
 Place your .svg icons in the "icons" folder